Abhinavv9258/stripe-subscribtion-app/README.md

 It transforms subscription management into a straightforward and secure process.
 Clients can confidently subscribe to their desired billing plans, with the assurance that their payments and data are handled with utmost care.
 Embrace this app to enjoy hassle-free subscription management for your services.<br/><br/>

-# Getting Started with Create React App
+# Getting Started with this project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: